The purposes of a man’s heart are like deep waters,

 Coaching is an intentional relationship established to develop an individual’s competence and balance in every area of life and work.
 Executive coaching is one of the fastest-growing developmental tools in organizational leadership, and many churches have embraced ministry coaching to holistically train and care for its pastors and staff.

-Jeremy has been coaching and mentoring Christian leaders informally for more than eight years, and in 2014, became certified as a leadership coach and founded Fidelity Coaching.
-Since then, he has been working on an original model of coaching, “Coaching for Renewal,” which blends aspects of spiritual direction with professional coaching.
-He is a leadership development coach for Sojourn Network and has coached leaders in churches, non-profits, and business.
-His professional coaching training was completed through Creative Results Management and CrossPoint Ministry.
+I have been coaching and mentoring Christian leaders informally for more than eight years, and in 2014, became certified as a leadership coach and launched Fidelity Coaching.
+Since then, I have been working coaching through a blend of spiritual direction and professional coaching.
+I have co-led coaching cohorts for Sojourn Network, provided 1-1 coaching and Enneagram profiles for leaders of more than 50 organizations.
+I completed professional coaching training through Creative Results Management and Enneagram certification with CrossPoint Ministry.

 Why Receive Coaching?

 One-on-one coaching has been demonstrated in both the church and the marketplace to dramatically increase an individual’s motivation, effectiveness, interpersonal skills and job satisfaction.
 Businesses, non-profits and churches tend to experience higher performance, more staff stability and less relational crisis when their leaders are receiving quality coaching inside or outside the organization.